 For two consecutive years, Idaho State University has hosted FRIENDS of People who Stutter Workshops.
 Both conferences were attended by young people and adults who stutter, their families, Speech-Language Pathologists (SLP), and SLP graduate students.

-Third Annual FRIENDS of People Who Stutter Workshop – Saturday February 28th from 8:30am – 5pm in ISU’s Pond Student Union (FRIENDS February 28 2015 Brochure).
-Our invited speaker this year is Dr. Tim Saltuklaroglu, an Associate Professor from the University of Tennessee at Knoxville, who will be presenting on school-aged stuttering therapy.
+Third Annual FRIENDS of People Who Stutter Workshop in Pocatello, ID with ISU was – Saturday February 28th from 8:30am – 5pm in ISU’s Pond Student Union (FRIENDS February 28 2015 Brochure).
+Our invited speaker was Dr. Tim Saltuklaroglu, an Associate Professor from the University of Tennessee at Knoxville, who will be presenting on school-aged stuttering therapy.

 The Second Annual FRIENDS of People Who Stutter Workshop was held Saturday, February 22nd at Idaho State University.
 Dr. Michael Blomgren from the University of Utah was the keynote speaker.